SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

     * AIC (Akaike Information Criterion)
     * BIC (Bayesian Information Criterion)

 In practice, the way to use the information criteria is to fit several models, each with a different number of parameters, and choose the one with the lowest information criteria.
+Compared to AIC, BIC penalizes additional model orders more than AIC and so the BIC will sometimes suggest a simpler model.
+The AIC and BIC will often choose the same model, but when they don't we have to make a choice.
+If our goal is to identify good predictive models, we should use AIC.
+If our goal is to identify a good explanatory model, we should use BIC.

 ```python
 from statsmodels.graphics.tsaplots import plot_pacf